 - Reading brief documents to assist in identifying resources during the reference interview

-If a patron with a disability desires a guide created by Reference and Instruction Services, but cannot read it in the format provided, then the librarian on reference duty will refer the patron to the Head of Reference and Instruction Services, for assistance.
+If a patron with a disability desires a guide created by Reference and Instruction Services, but cannot read it in the format provided, then the librarian on reference duty will refer the patron to the Reference and Instruction Services Coordinator, for assistance.
 In addition, reference staff may assist in photocopying if requested; photocopying of printed material, however, is at the patron’s expense.

-ODU Library Reference staff will work with the Academic Resource Center and the Directory of Library Services to ensure disabled patrons have access to the appropriate support to enable them to use the range of reference services and library resources offered to the ODU community.
+ODU Library Reference staff will work with the , , and the Head Librarian to ensure disabled patrons have access to the appropriate support to enable them to use the range of reference services and library resources offered to the ODU community.
 If we cannot meet a patron’s needs, we will endeavor to refer the patron to an alternative access point.

 When Access Services receives a reference question, the staff member should refer the patron to the librarian on reference duty, whether the librarian is currently with another patron or not.
 The librarian will then determine whether to assist multiple patrons synchronously, ask the patron to wait, or see if another librarian is available.

-When the Reference Desk is closed and Access Services receives a reference question in person, the staff member will direct patrons to (a) for assistance from ODU Reference librarians once Reference Services is open again, referring also to the Reference Services hours listed at , and (b) for immediate assistance from librarians outside ODU.
+When the Reference Desk is closed and Access Services receives a reference question in person, the staff member will direct patrons to for assistance from ODU Reference librarians once Reference Services is open again, referring also to the Reference Services hours listed at .
 For reference queries received by telephone, Access Services staff will offer the patron the option of forwarding their question to the Reference Services voicemail or providing the patron with the aforementioned reference email.

 The librarian providing reference services may find it necessary or advisable to refer patrons to other collections, services, or sources of information within or external to the library.